Antisemitism in contemporary Belgium: Incidents: 2012-2022

 In 2014 The New York Times reported on crowds of protestors near the European Parliament building in Brussels shouting “Death to the Jews!”
 On 14 September, a crowd that had gathered in Brussels to dedicate a plaque memorializing the Holocaust was attacked by "youths" hurling rocks and bottles.
 On 18 September, a synagogue in the Anderlecht neighborhood was set on fire in a suspected arson attack.
 These were among a series of incidents, including an ethnically Turkish butcher in Liège who put up a sign stating that he would serve dogs but not Jews, and a commuter train announcement that the next stop would be “Auschwitz” and ordering all Jews to get off, that caused growing numbers of Jews to leave, or to consider leaving Belgium.
 The incidents are concentrated in Brussels, where anti-Jewish activity is driven by Muslims, who constitute about a quarter of the population of the city.
 In June, the government earmarked $4 million for increased security at Jewish institutions.

 In 2015 Prime Minister Charles Michel declared a "zero tolerance policy" towards antisemitism.
 His government fired the operator of a government hotline assisting victims of the Brussels bombings; the operator had responded to a call requesting assistance transferring two of the wounded home to Israel by insisting that Israel does not exist.
 The number of families moving from Belgium to Israel in 2015 reached a 10-year high.

-In 2016 the government-funded, Catholic Sint-Jozefs Institute secondary school in Torhout declared that it was "very proud" of a retired teacher who won a prize for his antisemitic cartoon at the International Holocaust Cartoon Competition in Iran.
-Despite a backlash from the Jewish community, the cartoonist was celebrated as a champion of "free speech."

-In January 2019, Flanders banned the kosher and halal slaughter of animals (schechita), which Jewish and Muslim community leaders denounced as racism and a violation of their freedom of religion.
+In January 2019, Flanders banned the non-stun slaughter of animals, which, some Jewish and Muslim community leaders denounced as racism and a violation of their freedom of religion.
 From 1 September, the French-speaking region of Wallonia adopted a similar ban.
+These regional bans were upheld by the European Court of Justice in 2020 and the Belgian Constitutional Court in 2021.
+The Brussels Capital region does not limit the non-stun slaughter of animals, fully allowing Kosher slaughter.

 In March 2019, a parade float featuring stereotyped Jewish figures at the Carnival of Aalst near Brussels was widely criticized as antisemitic.
 The float in the town of Aalst, 25 km (15 miles) from the European Parliament, featured grinning figures of Orthodox Jews standing on large piles of money.
 Local Jewish organisations said it was "typical of Nazism of 1939."
 The organizers claimed there was "never any intention to insult anyone" and defended it as "a celebration of humor."